 How can creative directors, designers and art directors ready themselves for the next 20 years of change in the industry?
+What practical tips or movements, such as biophilic design, can they learn from?
 We chat to Matt Pyke, Ian Anderson, David Bailey and Nick Bax of The Designers Republic and get their expert tips.

 01. Keep spotting new talent